CluedIn-io/CluedIn.Documentation/docs/020-deployment/010-docker-compose.md

 ./cluedin.ps1 down
 ```

-This is a destructive action but it is useful for resetting data in CluedIn.
+This command is a destructive action, but it helps reset data in CluedIn.

 ### Adding extra components (such as crawlers, providers, enrichers, connectors)

 #### Add CluedIn NuGet feed

-In order to satisify the dependances of any additional components to add to CluedIn will require adding the Public CluedIn NuGet feed:
+To satisfy the dependencies of any additional components to add to CluedIn will require adding the Public CluedIn NuGet feed:

 ```shell
 ./cluedin.ps1 packages -addfeed cluedin -uri  https://pkgs.dev.azure.com/CluedIn-io/Public/_packaging/Public/nuget/v3/index.json
 ```

-This results in the following folder tree being created:
+This results in the following folder tree be created:

 ```shell
 env/default